Irrigation with a Raspberry Pi

 There isn’t any water connected to the system at this point – I’m only trying to test the electronics and develop and test the code.
 In particular, I’m trying to see if the software & hardware are providing realistic results.
 I don’t want to give it access to my water bill until I’ve reality checked its performance.

-Here is an overall picture of the three parts.
+Here is an overall picture of the three parts on the finished board.
 Left: Irrigation valves and plumbing, Center: Raspberry Pi and relays, Right: power.

 Notice I’ve moved the project to a larger and more formal board.
 This shape was more suited to the layout of the parts.
 I wanted the plumbing to be physically below power and the Raspberry Pi in case there was a leak.